jslbk/mobile_tests/README.md

 <a id="cases"></a>
 ## :male_detective: Test Cases

-Automated:
 - Verification of search results detection
 - Searching for the required definition
 - Verification of headline presence in news

-Manual:
-- Verification of successful navigation to the body of the news via link

 <a id="autotests"></a>
 ____